salvipeter/core-forth/README.md

 - `* ( n1|u1 n2|u2 -- n3|u3 )`
 - `/ ( n1|u1 n2|u2 -- n3|u3 )`
 - `NAND ( x1 x2 -- x3 )`
-- `EXIT ( -- ) ( R: nest-sys -- )`
 - `KEY ( -- char )`
 - `EMIT ( x -- )`
+- `EXIT ( -- ) ( R: nest-sys -- )`

-It also has a full interpreter that can parse numbers according to the current radix base, and define new words with `: ... ;`.
+It also has a full interpreter that can parse decimal numbers, and define new words with `: ... ;`.
-(This is for bootstrapping; these functionalities can be rewritten later in `core.fs`.)
+(This is for bootstrapping; these functionalities are rewritten later in `core.fs`.)

-Note that while addition, multiplication and division could be written in Forth, as well, they are incorporated in the interpreter for efficiency reasons.)
+Note that while addition, multiplication and division could be written in Forth, as well, they are incorporated in the interpreter for efficiency reasons.

 A dictionary entry has the following form: